ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 <div class="alert is-helpful">

-**Note:** You should reset overridden selectors using `resetSelectors()` to prevent other tests from using the overridden selector value.
+**Note:** Reset overridden selectors using the `MockStore.resetSelectors()` method to prevent other tests from using the overridden selector value.
 This is shown in the above example.

 </div>